-If you belong to the 39 million Americans dealing with migraines, we have two pieces of advice for you.
+If you belong to the 39 million Americans dealing with head pain, we have two pieces of advice for you.
 One: follow our tips below.
 They are surefire ways to keep your migraines at bay or minimize the pain of an ongoing episode.
 Two: utilize upper cervical chiropractic care.
 At the end of this post, we will dive deeper into how you can benefit from this natural therapy.

 1. Manage stress in healthy ways

 Perhaps the number one trigger of migraines is stress.
-Therefore, you must employ relaxation techniques to avoid experiencing migraine attacks.
+Therefore, you must employ relaxation techniques to avoid experiencing head pain attacks.
 You can try meditation, yoga and martial arts as these exercises can boost your concentration and mindfulness.
 In short, they can help you clear your mind, relax, and combat stress.
 Once you discover the best methods to de-stress, stick to them.

 2. Wear your sunglasses on